srt32/hkpg/README.md

 # hkpg
-### Automated archiving of Heroku Postgres backups written in Go
+### Automated Archiving of Heroku Postgres Backups Written in Go

 This package contains a single command that can be run manually or via the Heroku Scheduler to pull down the most recent Heroku Postgres backup from